What is a Taiwanese Pineapple Cake?

 Definitely not beyond your skills, they aren’t difficult, but do take time, but it’s quite enjoyable to sit and make them.

-What a labour of love, I bet they are really worth it though
+What a labour of love, but they are really worth it though

 Time consuming but enjoyable, not too difficult actually!